Our neighborhood expresses a rich history, in which we take pride...

 Excerpt by Robert Miller

-Ivy Hill Cemetery (2823 King Street) at the southeast edge of North Ridge, became a community burial ground in 1856 as a part of the settlement of an estate.
-The cemetery is a non-profit, nondenominational entity that covers approximately 24 acres.
+Ivy Hill Cemetery (2823 King Street) at the southeast edge of North Ridge, became a community burial ground in 1856 as a part of an estate settlement.
+It covers approximately 24 acres.

 When Alexandria was first established in 1749, there were no public burial grounds for its citizenry.
 All classes of people were either interred in private lots, outlying farms, or even in their own backyards.
 An Alexandria ordinance prohibited burials in the City after 1804.
-Several churches subequently bought tracts of land outside the City limits in what was known as Spring Garden Farm, located in the area now occupied by South Payne Street.
+Several churches subequently bought tracts of land outside the City limits in what was known as Spring Garden Farm (South Payne Street).

 By the 1850s, many of Alexandria's cemeteries had fallen into a state of disrepair and neglect.
-An Alexandrian wrote in 1853 that although the City had experienced a commercial renaissance, it was sadly neglectful of the local cemeteries and called for a cemetery worthy of the place (Alexandria Gazette, Sept.
+An Alexandrian wrote in 1853 that the City was sadly neglectful of local cemeteries and called for a worthy site (Alexandria Gazette, Sept.
 2, 1853).
 The establishment of Ivy Hill followed this appeal.